 When to see a doctor

-If you recognize your own behavior in the description of intermittent explosive disorder, talk with your doctor about treatment options or ask for a referral to a mental health provider.
+If you recognize your own behavior in the description of intermittent explosive disorder, talk with your doctor about treatment options or ask for a referral to a mental health professional.

 - Environment.
 Most people with this disorder grew up in families where explosive behavior and verbal and physical abuse were common.
 Being exposed to this type of violence at an early age makes it more likely these children will exhibit these same traits as they mature.